Pre Tune Information

 by Michael Decipha Ponthieux

-Before inquiring about a custom tune, be sure you have verified the following for best results
+Before inquiring about an EFIDynoTuning Custom Tune, be sure you have verified the following for best results.

 A forged crankshaft is not recommended for stock blocks (excluding modular blocks).
 A cast crankshaft is typically able to support 900hp and is often